ClementTsang/bottom/README.md

 You can run bottom using `btm`.

 - For help on flags, use `btm -h` for a quick overview or `btm --help` for more details.
-- For info on key and mouse bindings, refer to the [documentation](https://clementtsang.github.io/bottom/nightly/) or press `?` inside bottom.
+- For info on key and mouse bindings, press `?` inside bottom or refer to the [documentation](https://clementtsang.github.io/bottom/nightly/).

-You can generally find more information on usage in the [documentation](https://clementtsang.github.io/bottom/nightly/).
+You can find more information on usage in the [documentation](https://clementtsang.github.io/bottom/nightly/).

 ## Configuration